Warrick Ryan: Rising Star of South African Music

 I guess my family has always loved music.
 My dad always had the music playing in every room of the house.
 It’s bizarre to walk into my parents house without any music playing.
 My dad also had the biggest CD collection I’ve ever seen.

-When I was 9 I sang in an opera at PUK (North-West University), and always had solos in my primary school revue until my voice broke.
-I guess the fact that my grandpa was a famous opera singer in his day inspired me.
+When I was 9 I sang in an opera at PUK (North-West University) and always had solos in my primary school revue until my voice broke.
+The fact that my grandpa was a famous opera singer in his day inspired me.
 I just always loved music and haven’t stopped singing since I can remember.

 So what embarrassing songs might I find on your MP3 player?